Best Gaming Headset 2018 - Buyer’s Guide

 The install is pretty easy and straightforward – you just plug the transmitters in a free USB port and it will connect to the device.
 On PC you’ll have to plug it into a stereo headphone jack as well, which we think could’ve been avoided since it uses just the USB connection on consoles.

 It is a good overall headset that doesn’t stand out with anything in particular.
 We can’t recommend it for the price asked.
-If you can find it on a great deal – say sub-100 – we’d say go for it, but keep in mind that it is not really the best we tested at all.
+If you can find it on a deal or a sale – say sub-100 – we’d say go for it, but keep in mind that it is not really the best we tested at all.

 Here is another virtual surround sound gaming headset that we can wholeheartedly recommend.
 If you can live with the disadvantages of wireless and can’t really justify the prices of the SteelSeries, for example, the G933 is the device for you.
 It carries the quality expected from a Logitech product.
 It is a very well made headset with an excellent soundstage for both gaming and music lovers.
 The sound comes from two 40mm drivers and it is remixed by the Logitech Gaming software before reaching your earlobes.
 It comes really close, if not bests, to the Razer Man O’War although sporting smaller size drivers.
 The design is futuristic and it’s a breath of fresh air compared to all the round gaming headsets we’ve seen to date.
 The ear cups are nice and comfy, well ventilated and the retractable microphone is really nice touch.
 You might even miss it at first too – it took us a while to figure out that this is the microphone.
 The USB dongle storage is a really nice option – as we’ve seen it with some of Logitech’s mice and keyboards.
 It’s really convenient that you can tuck it in and store it safely inside the headset while travelling.
 We’ve lost a number of dongles ourselves so we can appreciate the feature.
 While it is not a real surround sound headset, the G933 virtual mixing works really good in real life.
 You will have to have the Logitech Gaming Software installed in order to take advantage of the whole 7.1 surround though.
 You can clearly hear directions and movement and it worked wonders with our friendly CS sessions.
 There is a drawback, unfortunately, and that the connection between the headset and the dongle is not always 100% stable.
 There are quite a few reports of random disconnects and then difficulties connecting.
 That can be quite annoying but we are sure Logitech will take care of it soon enough with a firmware or driver update, if not done by now.
 Highly recommended from us – it is a really good value for money.